Small genus, small index critical points of the systole function: Index Calculations

 As critical points represent hyperbolic surfaces that often have a larger symmetry group than the hyperbolic surfaces represented by points in $\mathcal{T}_{g}$ near the critical point, the dimension of the span of the gradients at nearby points does not give a good estimate of the dimension of the span at the critical point.

 In all our examples, a minimal filling set $C'\subset C$ determines a fundamental domain $\mathcal{F}(C')$ consisting of a polygon obtained by cutting $S_{g}$ along the geodesics in $C'$.
 Filling sets of curves with this property were studied in \cite{minimalfilling}.
 Figure \ref{fundaDomain} shows such a fundamental domain for the genus 5 example, obtained by cutting $S_{5}$ along the systoles shown in Figure \ref{8systoles}.
+To obtain the hyperbolic surface from the fundamental domain, pairs of edges are glued together to form a single edge in the surface.
+Figure \ref{fundaDomain} shows the pairing of the edges of the fundamental domain, which should not be confused with the counter clockwise labels of (single) edges.

 To calculate the index of critical point $x$ in our family of examples, a set of coordinates for $\mathcal{T}_{g}$ on a neighbourhood of $x$ was chosen, consisting of lengths of edges of $\mathcal{F}(C')$ and angles at the vertices of $\mathcal{F}(C')$.
 These parameters are subject to a number of constraints.
 Firstly, edges of $\mathcal{F}(C')$ that are glued together have the same length.
 To derive the second set of constraints, let $n$ be the number of edges of $\mathcal{F}(C')$.
 Embed $\mathcal{F}(C')$ in the upper half plane model in such a way that the endpoint of edge 1 is at the complex number $i$ and the first edge is above $i$ on the imaginary axis.
 The edges are assumed to be labelled in such a way that edge $j+1$ follows edge $j$ as the edges are traversed counter clockwise.
 The angle $\frac{\pi}{2}+\theta_{j}$ is the angle at the vertex of $\mathcal{F}(C')$ between edge $j$ and $j+1$.
 The edge $j$ determines the matrix $M_{j}\in PSL(2,\mathbb{R})$ obtained by scaling the following